damnhandy/Handy-URI-Templates/README.md

 ## Using with HTTP Clients

 The API can be used with existing HTTP frameworks like the most excellent [Async Http Client](https://github.com/sonatype/async-http-client).
-Using the
+Using the [GitHub API](http://developer.github.com/v3/repos/commits/), we can use the a `UriTemplate` to create a URI to look at this repository:

 	  RequestBuilder builder = new RequestBuilder("GET");
       Request request = builder.setUrl(